Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <code><h3>Space complexity</h3></code>

 <p>
+Montoring the space and memory usage of an algorithtm or program under Unix-based operating systems is quite easy.
+One can use tools such as top or Valgrind in the terminal to get suphisicated memsurments of memory usage.
+On a Windows based platform the best approach would be to probably use the Visual Studio analysis tools.
+If you do not want to use any external tools then the only solution would be to use default native APIs of Windows and Unix_based operating systems.
+There’s a system call for Windows: GetProcessMemoryInfo for Windows, "getrusage" for most Unix based sytmes.
+If you would like to know more about them I highly recommend doing your own research and checking the documentations.
 </p>

+Regardless, thees approaches are quite combursome and can be difficutl to achieve.
+A nicer way is the same for Time Complextiy, using other theory methods to get an approximation which will be discussed after this.

 While experimental studies of running times and measureing the memory usage using tools such as visual Studio and others are useful, they have three major